 HDB also recommends we contact them early if we need to extend our key collection date.
 While any decision is entirely at HDB’s discretion, as COVID-19 has significantly disrupted people’s job security and financial standing, we believe HDB may be more open to helping such individuals.

 Even if HDB can help individuals facing financial constraints, they cannot hold our HDB BTO indefinitely.
-Typically HDB will treat the agreement as repudiated if the balance and interest is unpaid for more than 14 days (or more if HDB is able to grant you a longer deferment) after the expiry of the due date (of one month) for payment.
+Typically HDB will treat the agreement as repudiated if the balance and interest are unpaid for more than 14 days (or more if HDB is able to grant you a longer deferment) after the expiry of the due date (of one month) for payment.
 In such a situation, 5% of the purchase price may be forfeited from the downpayment.

 Completing Your MOP Quick If You Intend To Sell Your Flat